Home » Ted Bundy Seattle Locations » This Location

 Bundy's path to becoming a serial killer started in this neighborhood

 Serial killers often engage in voyeurism, fetishism, and auto-eroticism during their formative years.
-They are also sometimes exposed to sensitive materials or distressing sexual experiences.
+Occasionally, they encounter sensitive materials or distressing sexual experiences.

 Backyard